Bonjour & Salve,

 - 6-week summer work program through Explore;

-- 2-3 month exchanges to Europe through the CEEF organisation; overseen by Mme Mackie.
+- 2-3 month exchanges to Europe through the ISE organisation.

-In the first weeks of September, your children will bring home a Course Outline for each of the courses on their timetable.
+In the first weeks of the course your children will bring home a Course Outline for each of the courses on their timetable.
 These documents outline not only the content but also the various major assignments that they are sure to have during the year.
-The more-detailed version (the Course of Study is available online at the start of each school year).
+These can also be found below.

 Should your child experience any difficulties in French (or in a course delivered in French), students can of course have one-on-one time with their teacher but we also have a special French Homework Club called ETUDE.
-It runs at lunch in room 217 with French-speaking university students under the supervision of Madame Benais (ACL).
+It runs two days per week at lunch in room 217 with French-speaking university students under the supervision of Madame Benais (ACL).

 Core French students who complete the 4 years of French, will receive a Certificate of Achievement in Core French.